martaprivitera/Data-and-Coding-Challenge-/README.md

 In the repository, you will find the following files:

-0. test.csv and train.csv
+0. test.csv, train.csv and DataDictionary.xls

-files for training ans testing the classifirs at the end.
+files for training and testing the classifiers plus the Data Dictionary for variables description.

 1. Preprocessing_DataChallenge_Train_1stPart.ipynb